bloomberg/chromium.bb/chrome/test/data/extensions/api_test/README.txt

 // compareNode and compareTrees are helper functions that the bookmarks test
 // uses for convenience.
 They're not really relevant to the framework itself.

-Note that chrome.test.callbackFail takes a second argument which is the error message that it expects to get when the callback fails (chrome.extension.lastError.message).
+Note that chrome.test.callbackFail takes an argument which is the error message that it expects to get when the callback fails (chrome.extension.lastError.message).

 Here's what the output of this test might look like:
 [==========] Running 1 test from 1 test case.